Classical Antiquity (journal)

 Classical Antiquity is a biannual peer-reviewed academic journal that covers all topics pertaining to the field of classics, including Greek and Roman literature, history, archaeology, art, philosophy and philology, from the Bronze Age through Late Antiquity.
-It is published by the University of California Press on behalf of the Department of Classics of the University of California, Berkeley.
-The editor-in-chief is Mario Telo (University of California, Berkeley).
+It is published by the University of California Press (located in Oakland) on behalf of the Department of Classics, since 2020 the Department of Ancient Greek and Roman Studies (DAGRS) by faculty vote, of the University of California, Berkeley.